TCottier96/TCottier96.github.io/index.md

-# Evidence for disscosiable and shared mechanisms underlying motion-induced position shift illusions
+# Evidence for dissociable and shared mechanisms underlying motion-induced position shift illusions
 _Cottier, T., Turner, W., Holcombe, A., & Hogendoorn, H._

 This website provides videos of the motion-induced position shifts we used in our study.